 One should also be prepared to give up their seat to elderly and pregnant riders, out of thoughtful respect (there is standing room).

-I felt a bit panicked when I realized that we neglected to actually stand in line for the bus (we stood politely off to the side).
+I felt a bit panicked when I realized that we neglected to actually stand in line for the bus (we stood politely off to the side; an old habit from island living).
 So the more people I saw getting on the bus, the more I worried about being squished into the bus (not that Swedes do this; it's just my fear).

 My instinct at that point was to rush to get in line.
 But that would have been a bit rude.
 So thank goodness I remembered to just breathe.

 We barely fit on the bus, but if we hadn't?
 We could have calmly waited (and been first in line) for a seat on the next free bus.
-(It's so funny, though, how in those little moments of internal panic, I couldn't even think of that option!)
+It's so funny, though, how in those little moments of internal panic, at that time, I couldn't even think of that option!